 Simple, ask yourself how you reacted today.
 Our lives are full of reactions.
-We react to other people’s opinions, media stories, and local events.
+We respond to opinions, media stories, and events.

-Stoic training can help us adopt better responses and contain our anxiety.
-By controlling our perceptions, we learn how to deal with angst, anger, and fear in a more resilient manner.
+Stoic training – as in perception controlling – can help us adopt better responses and contain our anxiety.
+As such, we learn how to deal with angst, anger, and fear in a more resilient manner.